thumbnail image

 Bachelor of Arts in Political Science

 Pete enrolled at the University of Chicago as a transfer student from Concordia University Chicago.
-He also studied abroad in Rome, Italy and Paris, France.
-His senior thesis was entitled: "The Congressional Franking Privilege: A History of Incumbent Advantage."
+He is also a proud product of Chicago Public Schools and Lane Tech High School.

 #WEALLSERVE